BishopFox/cloudfoxable/README.md

 ### Run Docker on Windows with PowerShell
 If you're on Windows, use the following PowerShell command to run the Docker container.
 This will:
 - Mount your AWS credentials file to the container for persistence.
 - Mount your Terraform (state) file(s) to the container for persistence.
+You can directly edit **terraform.tfvars** in the container by means of **nano** and it will be replicated to your host by means of the bind mount.
 - Start an interactive session where you can run Terraform commands.
 ```pwsh
 cd aws